 LightCastle Partners is working as an implementing partner for this project.
 As such, our roles entail the selection of the social enterprises according to the criteria, onboarding the SEs to the online incubation platforms, conducting online training sessions for the trainers, conducting workshops, etc. Once the startups are equipped with the knowledge and tools, we put them on the pathway to catalytic funding.

 Through the use of the aforementioned catalytic funding instruments, we tried to remove one of the main barriers for early-stage impact enterprises which is access to finance.
-Through these funding opportunities, the social enterprises can scale from early-stage to growth-stage enterprises and thus create a positive impact on the entrepreneurial ecosystem of Bangladesh.
+Through these funding opportunities, social enterprises can scale from early-stage to growth-stage enterprises and thus create a positive impact on the entrepreneurial ecosystem of Bangladesh.

 Romoni is one of the successful enterprises to avail support from the B-Briddhi program’s Impact Ready Matching Fund (IRMF) scheme.
 Armin Zaman Khan, the Co-founder, and CEO of Romoni, started her journey with a simple motivation fueled by the problem of inaccessibility to credible beauty advisors or experts who could provide decent services at home and save time.

 In addition, Romoni focuses on helping those providers improve their standards and access funds from financial institutions for supplies and growth.
 Even though the beauty sector of Bangladesh strives on the labor of skilled but unduly underpaid and unprivileged women, who are, oftentimes, disproportionately exploited by the system, simply because the industry lacks structure in terms of regulation and applied labor law.
 To address this issue, Romoni partners with financial institutions to bring these micro-entrepreneurs under the umbrella of financial inclusion.
-Through Romoni’s fintech platform, micro-entrepreneurs can begin to maintain a structured process of bookkeeping and reach out to financial institutions for help, such as opt for loans.
+Through Romoni’s fintech platform, micro-entrepreneurs can begin to maintain a structured process of bookkeeping and reach out to financial institutions for help, such as opting for loans.

 Currently, Romoni is working with over 300+ active female beauty service providers, of which 40% belong to the indigenous ethnic minority group.